Should You Hire a Resume Writer? Are Professional Resume Services Worth It?

 After you receive your document, you will have the opportunity to review it and provide feedback.

-When you receive your first draft, it should be strong enough for you to apply for jobs with.
+When you receive your first draft, it should already be strong enough for you to use for applications.

 However, you should allow time for two to three rounds of minor revisions before arriving at your perfect document.